Cord Knotting Tip: How to Avoid Frayed Ends While Knotting

 TOOLS + SUPPLIES:

-* In this demo I am using waxed irish linen cord, but this technique will work on cotton cord, pearl silk, and other types of cord and thread whether they’re pre-waxed or not.
+* In this demo I am using waxed nylon cord, but this technique should work on cotton cord, pearl silk, and other types of cord and thread whether they’re pre-waxed or not.

 Looking for more helpful cord knotting tips and tricks?
 Check out my other video tutorials below: